 Clearly, Peckham has been watching too many teen movies, because they decided to give their main character a, like, totally rad makeover!
 Peckham Levels was once a gloomy multi-storey car park, but has undergone a magical metamorphosis.
 Now, it stands tall as a hub of food, music, and culture.
+(And crazy golf.)
 Not bad for a place that once looked like this:

 With the addition of studio space, a street food market, and live music venues, it looks a darn sight nicer.

 It’s rather colourful too.
 These ultra-lush stairs are a new star of many an Instagram feed.